Health Insurance

 You will not submit proof of insurance to Middlebury at this time.
 Please do not send your insurance information to anyone at the Institute.
 You may be asked to show insurance at any point if prompted, however.
 We expect that students will take action to ensure they are covered in the event of a situation requiring medical care.
 For students health and well being, it is required to have insurance.

-We do not require specific vaccinations but we do recommend that students have easy access to their vaccination history in case of an emergency.
+We do not currently require other specific vaccinations but we do recommend that students have easy access to their vaccination history in case of an emergency.

 J-1 Exchange Visitors (and J-2 dependents) are required to carry insurance for the duration of the program dates as listed on the DS-2019.
 The insurance must meet the following minimum requirements: